Charles O'Hara: Senegal

 On 25 July 1766, O'Hara was appointed commandant of the Africa Corps in Senegal, a colony which had been captured from France in 1758, with the rank of lieutenant colonel.
 This unit was made up of British military prisoners pardoned in exchange for accepting life service in Africa.
 It came at a time when the British government were trying to build up a base in West Africa.
 In 1769, he was appointed as a captain in the Coldstream Guards.

+O'Hara played a prominent role in inciting wars between the Trarza Emirate and the neighboring kingdom of Waalo in order to prevent the latter from becoming powerful enough that they could dictate the terms of exchange on the Senegal river.
+He personally led pillaging expeditions and slave raids into the countryside around Saint-Louis and sold the resulting captives, eliciting protests from local merchants.
+This conflict effectively depopulated the river banks and crippled Waalo economically and politically.
+O'Hara's name was used as a bogeyman to scare children.
+His encouragement and arming of raids into Futa Toro contributed to the fall of the Denianke dynasty and the rise of the Imamate of Futa Toro in 1776.

 The development of Senegal was a disappointment for the British and O'Hara was uninterested in civil governance.
 Despite the constitution which had been created offering generous rights to settlers, very few British colonists ever came to West Africa.
 The territories would ultimately be ceded back to France at the Treaty of Versailles in 1783.

-American Revolutionary War
+American War of Independence

 In July 1778, Lt.
 Col. O'Hara arrived in America and immediately commanded forces at Sandy Hook, New Jersey.
 Lt.
-Gen. Henry Clinton, commander of the British army in America, gave him that assignment as the French fleet under Admiral d'Estaing threatened New York City.
+Gen. Henry Clinton, commander of the British army in America, gave him that assignment as the French fleet under Charles Henri Hector, Count of Estaing threatened New York City.

 In October 1780, O'Hara was promoted to brigadier and became commander of Brigade of Guards.
 He became Lieutenant General Charles Cornwallis' second-in-command and good friend.
 During Cornwallis' pursuit of Major general Nathanael Greene to the Dan River, O'Hara distinguished himself at Cowan's Ford, North Carolina on 1 February 1781.
 He also led the British counterattack at the Battle of Guilford Courthouse on 15 March 1781, which led to General Greene withdrawing from the field of battle.
 He was severely wounded during this battle, but was able to remain with the army as it moved toward Yorktown, Virginia.
 His nephew, who was a lieutenant of the artillery, was killed during the battle.